 ** unmodified text skipped **

-In case of intra-system handover, if the target NG-RAN node receives the Direct Forwarding Path Availability IE set to "direct path available" within the PDU Session Resource Setup Request Transfer IE, the target NG-RAN node shall, if supported, assign the UP Transport Layer Information for intra-system direct data forwarding from the appropriate address space, if applicable.
+In case of intra-system handover, if the target NG-RAN node receives the Direct Forwarding Path Availability IE set to "direct path available" within the PDU Session Resource Setup Request Transfer IE, the target NG-RAN node shall, if supported, assign the UP transport layer information for intra-system direct data forwarding from the appropriate address space, if applicable.

 ** unmodified text skipped **

-In case of inter-system handover from E-UTRAN, if the target cell is a CAG cell, the target NG-RAN node shall include the NPN Access Information IE in the HANDOVER REQUEST ACKNOWLEDGE message, and the AMF shall consider that the included information is associated to the target cell and to the UE’s serving PLMN identity, and use it as specified in TS 23.501 [9].
+In case of inter-system handover from E-UTRAN, if the target cell is a CAG cell, the target NG-RAN node shall include the NPN Access Information IE in the HANDOVER REQUEST ACKNOWLEDGE message, and the AMF shall consider that the included information is associated to the target cell and to the UE’s serving PLMN Identity, and use it as specified in TS 23.501 [9].

 ** unmodified text skipped **

 If the Core Network Assistance Information for RRC INACTIVE IE is included in the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, store this information in the UE context and use it for the RRC_INACTIVE state decision and RNA configuration for the UE and RAN paging if any for a UE in RRC_INACTIVE state, as specified in TS 38.300 [8].
 If the MICO All PLMN IE is included in the Core Network Assistance Information for RRC INACTIVE IE the NG-RAN node shall, if supported, consider that the registration area for the UE is the full PLMN and ignore the TAI List for RRC Inactive IE. If the Paging Cause Indication for Voice Service IE is included in the Core Network Assistance Information for RRC INACTIVE IE, the NG-RAN node shall, if supported, store and use it as specified in TS 38.300 [8].
 If the PEIPS Assistance Information IE is included in the Core Network Assistance Information for RRC INACTIVE IE, the NG-RAN node shall, if supported, store it and use it for paging subgrouping the UE in RRC_INACTIVE state, as specified in TS 38.300 [8].
-If the CN MT Communication Handling IE is included in the Core Network Assistance Information for RRC INACTIVE IE, the NG-RAN node shall, if supported, store it and may subsequently request, based on implementation, the CN for mobile terminated communication handling as described in TS 23.502 [10].
+If the CN MT Communication Handling IE is included in the Core Network Assistance Information for RRC INACTIVE IE, the NG-RAN node shall, if supported, store it and may subsequently request, based on implementation, the CN for MT communication handling as described in TS 23.502 [10].

 ** unmodified text skipped **

-If the DAPS Request Information IE is included for a DRB in the Source NG-RAN Node to Target NG-RAN Node Transparent Container IE within the HANDOVER REQUEST message, the target NG-RAN node shall consider that the request concerns a DAPS Handover for that DRB, as described in in TS 38.300 [8].
+If the DAPS Request Information IE is included for a DRB in the Source NG-RAN Node to Target NG-RAN Node Transparent Container IE within the HANDOVER REQUEST message, the target NG-RAN node shall consider that the request concerns a DAPS Handover for that DRB, as described in TS 38.300 [8].
 The target NG-RAN node shall include the DAPS Response information List IE in the Target NG-RAN Node to Source NG-RAN Node Transparent Container IE within the HANDOVER REQUEST ACKNOWLEDGE message, containing the DAPS Response Information IE for each DRB requested to be configured with DAPS Handover.

 next change